PAC-ROM/android_vendor_pac/docs/BecomeAMaintainer.md

     - We use Split-Screen (https://github.com/Split-Screen/) for dependencies.
 You must push ALL device and kernel repos for the device to Split-Screen.
 Other remotes will not be accepted.
     - The main branch should be pac-5.0 and legacy devices that can not be brought up to Android 5.x will also not be accepted.
     - We use PIC (https://github.com/Pinky-Inky-and-Clyde/) for proprietary repos.
 This is done to allow for all vendor files to be pulled from the same place.
 If your vendor files are not on PIC, please submit your vendor files via pull request to the appropriate repository.
 Please keep commit history by using remotes and merges.
-    - Keep the file free of white spaces and formated to look like the rest of the devices dependencies files.
+    - Keep the file free of white spaces and formatted to look like the rest of the devices dependencies files.
 Yes we are all OCD.

 2. [Product make files] (https://github.com/PAC-man/android_vendor_pac/tree/pac-5.0/products/)
     - Found in the products directory.